crufters/actio/README.md

 Actio isolates your services - no more sidestepping of service boundaries, be it intentional or accidental.
 Each service is a black box for other services, which enable you to reimplement services without breaking depending services.

+The dependency injector makes sure your service tables live in different databases entirely - joins won't work across services.
+This and similar constraints enable you a seamless and refactor free transition to microservices - but also ensures your monolith doesn't became overly tightly coupled.

 ## Examples and tutorials